NavBench/Evaluation_Code/README.md

 - **Execution evaluation** (actually navigating in Matterport3D via MatterSim).

 The code is currently written for **OpenAI GPT‑4o / ChatGPT‑style APIs**.
-Support for other models (Qwen, InternVL, LLaMA, etc.) requires some manual adaptation (see Section 4).
+Support for other models (QwenVL, InternVL, LLaMA, etc.) requires some manual adaptation (see Section 4).

 ---